-The college is owned by the Roman Catholic Diocese of Toowoomba and managed by the University of Southern Queensland.
-The college was constructed in three stages, the last of which was completed in 1991 and was built in the honour of the Concannon family, particularly Monsignor Edward Concannon for his devotion to youth and education in Toowoomba.
+Managed by the University of Southern Queensland and owned by the Catholic Diocese of Toowoomba, Concannon was constructed in three stages, the last of which was completed in 1991.
+The college was built in the honour of the Concannon family, particularly Monsignor Edward Concannon for his devotion to youth and education in Toowoomba.

 The college can accommodate 102 students and consists of four blocks, a dining hall and a recreation hall.The accommodation types offered at the college include: